Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/02-super_sampling_rate_fir/SingleKernel/README.md

 ### Script Utils

-As explained earlier, the directory `Utils` contains a number of utilities that help in analyzing the design output.
+As explained earlier, the directory Utils contains a number of utilities that help in analyzing the design output.
 First, the output value has to be validated.
 The input being a set of Dirac impulses, the impulse response of the filter should be recognized throughout the waveform.
-Navigate to `aiesimulator_output/data` and look at the `Output_0.txt`.
-You can see that you have two complex outputs per line, which is prepended with a time stamp.  `ProcessAIEOutput Output_0.txt`.
+Navigate to aiesimulator_output/data and look at the `Output_0.txt`.
+You can see that you have two complex outputs per line, which is prepended with a time stamp.

+You can use the following command to display the reconstructed signals: `ProcessAIEOutput Output_0.txt`.

 ![missing image](../Images/GraphOutputSingleKernel.jpg)